until99/shopping-list/README.md

 - ✅ Add new shopping items with details (name, price, description, amount, category)
 - ✅ View all shopping items with pagination
+- ✅ Filter items by purchased status (show only purchased or unpurchased items)
 - ✅ Update existing items
 - ✅ Delete items from the list
 - ✅ Mark items as purchased/unpurchased